GTAB ByLaws

 section 1.3 - Secretary

-1. Keep accurate minutes of all membership meetings and Executive Board meetings;
+Keep accurate minutes of all membership meetings and Executive Board meetings, including all results of votes, resolutions, and dissent;

 Section 1.4 - treasurer

-4. Present a brief financial statement at every regular Executive Board meeting and, if requested, at any regular meeting of the membership;
+Present a brief financial statement at every regular Executive Board meeting and at every regular meeting of the membership; ensure the financial statements are delivered to the Communications Officer in a timely manner to disseminate ahead of meetings;

-5. Submit financial records for review within thirty (30) days of the end of the fiscal year-end, May 31;
+Submit financial records for review within thirty (30) days of the end of the GTAB year, June 30.

-1. Provide chain of (electronic) communication to all members and school officials.
+Provide chain of communication to all members and school officials;

-2. Chair Communications Committee to edit, publish, and provide a newsletter, fliers, and other media directed by the Executive board.
+Chair Communications Committee to edit, publish, and provide a newsletter, fliers, and other media directed by the Executive board;

 Article VII - Executive Board